-The Execution of the Siamese Gay Prince Rakronnaret (Mom Kraison): Power and a Charge of Treason
+The Execution of the Siamese Gay Prince Rakronnaret (Kraison): Power and a Charge of Treason

 The earliest known episode in Thailand's LGBT history.

-In court influence, the prince reportedly ranked second only to the king.
-His standing was later clouded by allegations of corruption, as well as by his numerous relationships with members of a male theatre troupe that he owned.
+In court influence, the prince was second only to the king.
+His reputation was tarnished by allegations of corruption and by his numerous relationships with members of a male theatre troupe that he owned.
 Rakronnaret did not conceal these relationships.

-Prince Rakronnaret was born on December 26, 1791.
-He was the 33rd child of King Rama I and the son of Kaeo Noi, a royal consort (a secondary wife / concubine in the Siamese court context).
-From an early age, he showed an interest in Buddhism, developed a fascination with divination, and became a close friend of the Crown Prince - the future King Rama III.
+Prince Rakronnaret was born on 26 December 1791.
+He was the 33rd child of King Rama I, born to a royal consort (concubine) named Kaeo Noi.
+From an early age, he showed an interest in Buddhism, developed a fascination with divination, and became a close friend of the Crown Prince – the future King Rama III.

-As an adult, Rakronnaret held several senior posts in the state administration under Rama III.
-He oversaw ministries linked to the Buddhist monastic order and the palace, as well as an office responsible for the kingdom’s southern regions.
+As an adult, Rakronnaret held several key posts at the court of Rama III.
+He headed ministries responsible for the Buddhist monastic order and the palace, as well as an office overseeing the kingdom’s southern regions.
 He also served as a judge with the highest authority in cases that fell under these institutions.

-These roles enabled him to expand his influence, amass wealth, and cultivate an extensive network of connections.
-By the 1840s, his authority had become sufficiently visible that some courtiers began to view him with suspicion.
+This position strengthened his influence, increased his wealth, and expanded his network of connections.
+By the 1840s, his power had become so prominent that some courtiers grew suspicious.

 Portrait of King Rama III, Phra Soralaklikhit, 1916